 Where did you originate from?

-As a child we also lived in Darwin, Papua New Guinea and Queensland, until we finally settled back in Perth where I finished my schooling.
+As a child we also lived in Darwin, Papua New Guinea and Surfers Paradise in Queensland, until we finally settled back in Perth where I finished my schooling.

 Did you go to University?